Serge Gainsbourg

-Serge Gainsbourg ([sɛʁʒ(ə) ɡɛ̃zbuʁ]; born Lucien Ginsburg; 2 April 1928 – 2 March 1991) was a French musician, singer-songwriter, actor, author and filmmaker.
-Regarded as one of the most important figures in French pop, he was renowned for often provocative and scandalous releases which caused uproar in France, dividing public opinion.
+Serge Gainsbourg ([sɛʁʒ(ə) ɡɛ̃zbuʁ]; born Lucien Ginsburg; 2 April 1928 – 2 March 1991) was a French singer-songwriter, actor, composer, and director.
+Regarded as one of the most important figures in French pop, he was renowned for often provocative releases which caused uproar in France, dividing public opinion.
 His artistic output ranged from his early work in jazz, chanson, and yé-yé to later efforts in rock, zouk, funk, reggae, and electronica.
 Gainsbourg's varied musical style and individuality make him difficult to categorise, although his legacy has been firmly established and he is often regarded as one of the world's most influential popular musicians.

+Gainsbourg wrote over 550 songs, which have been covered more than 1,000 times by diverse artists.
 His lyrical works incorporated wordplay, with humorous, bizarre, provocative, sexual, satirical or subversive overtones.
-Gainsbourg wrote over 550 songs, which have been covered more than 1,000 times by diverse artists.

-Since his death from a second heart attack in 1991, Gainsbourg's music has reached legendary stature in France, and he has become one of the country's best-loved public figures.
-He has also gained a cult following all over the world with chart success in the United Kingdom and Belgium with "Je t'aime... moi non plus" and "Bonnie and Clyde", respectively.
+Since his death from a second heart attack in 1991, Gainsbourg's music has reached legendary stature in France.
+While controversial in his lifetime, he has become one of France's best-loved public figures.
+He has also gained a cult following across the world with chart success in the United Kingdom and Belgium with "Je t'aime... moi non plus" and "Bonnie and Clyde", respectively.